 * Set up to 4 peripherals and 1 central with duplex transmission

 * Create 1 group of up to 5 WIDI devices in a Bluetooth MIDI network.

 * TX power: Save power consumption by selecting lower dB level (note: the connection range will be reduced accordingly).

-* BLE role: Force to Auto, Peripheral or Central.
+* BLE role: Force to Auto or Peripheral mode.

 * Set personal preferences: optimise for low latency performance or low jitter performance

 - Long SysEx support